 This is one of the main reasons I enjoy exercising outdoors.
 Hendricks County prides itself on providing beautiful, well-kept and clean parks and trails.
-Although they are beautiful year round, the surroundings are intensified during the fall months.
-McCloud Nature Park is a must see in the fall!
-Participating in the Fall Colors Run trail run/walk is the perfect opportunity to view fall foliage and also support the Parks Foundation of Hendricks County.
+No matter the season, there is always natural beauty to view!

 Several Hendricks County local landmarks are located in/near trails and parks.
 You can see the historic 1876 Whipple Iron Truss Bridge within Washington Township Community Park, 115 S. County Road 575 East, Avon, while enjoying the 5-plus miles of trails.

 Children all over Hendricks County enjoy the many playgrounds, splash pads, basketball courts, creeks and fishing ponds located within/near parks and trails.
 Take time after a family run/walk/bike ride to check out these fun amenities.

 Other popular playgrounds include Washington Township Community Park, Hummel Park and Arbuckle Acres.
 Avon Town Hall Park features a 9-acre fishing lake, and a 5.5-acre fishing pond is located in Sodalis Nature Park, 7700 S. County Road 975 East, Plainfield.

 The majority of parks/trails in the county are either located on or near a main thoroughfare.
 Also, plenty of parking is always available.

 10. Convenient to Local Establishments